bclover/real-world-functional-programming-book/gitbook/part2/get.md

 ## Default Values

 You'll often configure your Node API using the [config](https://github.com/lorenwest/node-config) library.
 One thing you'll run into when configuring for different development environments like dev, qa, and prod is default values in case the configuration intentionally doesn't exist.
-In the browser, if you run into configuration erorrs, you just fall back to the defaults so the application still works.
+In the browser, if you run into configuration errors, you just fall back to the defaults so the application still works.

 You can do that using `get` or [Ramda's propOr](https://ramdajs.com/docs/#propOr):